RCB Logo

 • Assistant Professor at the RCB, since 2020.

-Centrosomes were discovered towards the end of nineteenth century as a membrane less self- replicating, microtubule based organelle, and presently well established as a microtubule organising centre in most of the cells.
-Yet its role is not fully understood beyond spindle assembly and cell division.
+Centrosomes were discovered towards the end of nineteenth century as a membrane less self-replicating, microtubule based organelle, and later established as the major organiser (MTOC) in animal cell.
+However, its role is not fully understood beyond spindle assembly and cell division.

-Often centriole associated structures like centrosome, centriolar satellite and ciliary basal bodies are regulated by means of common pathways at the same point of time in a well-coordinated fashion to establish the necessary dynamics as per the requirement of every cell division and differentiation.
+Often centriole associated structures like centrosome, centriolar satellite and ciliary basal bodies are interconvertible membraneless structures that are dynamic in nature.
+These transitions are regulated by means of common pathways operating at various spatio-temporal windows within the cellular life span to play their mitotic and extra-mitotic roles.
 We are now realising much more robust functioning of these structures in regulating events beyond cell division like subcellular trafficking, intracellular signalling, polarity establishment, development and differentiation.
-On the contrary these structures are totally dispensable for certain cellular milieu in some instances like skeletal myotube formation for example.
+On the contrary these structures are totally dispensable in certain terminally differentiated states and other unique and interesting instances.
+Again the process of centrosomal inactivation is poorly defined and still remains an open end for research.

-• Contribution of centriolar satellites in the dynamics of centrosome and cilia related events.
+• Contribution of centriolar satellites in the dynamics of centriolar functioning.

-• Targeting centrosomes as a node for drug intervention to combat the associated pathology.
+• Centrosomes as a drug intervention node to combat the associated disease pathology.

 • Opportunities: Inquiries from prospective students, trainees and postdocs with an interest in Centrosome biology are welcome.
 Please write to karthigeyan at rcb dot res dot in, explaining your interests.
 We would be happy to sponsor deserving candidates for Post-Doctoral fellowships such as NPDF, DBT-RA, WOS, INSPIRE Faculty and IA-Early Career Fellowship as long as they are relevant to the lab theme.